diffblue/gitlab/doc/development/code_review.md

 ### The responsibility of the reviewer

+Reviewers are [domain experts](#domain-experts), who are responsible for the correctness of the chosen solution, and implementation within their domain.

 [Review the merge request](#reviewing-a-merge-request) thoroughly.

 Verify that the merge request meets all [contribution acceptance criteria](contributing/merge_request_workflow.md#contribution-acceptance-criteria).